devops329/devops/instruction/jwtPizzaData/jwtPizzaData.md

 > [!NOTE]
 >
-> If you create your own `generatePizzaData.sh` file instead of using the exiting one, then you might need to set the execution mode of the file by running: `chmod +x generatePizzaData.sh`
+> If you create your own `generatePizzaData.sh` file instead of using the existing one, then you might need to set the execution mode of the file by running: `chmod +x generatePizzaData.sh`

 ## ☑ Exercise